The Voice UK series 11

 The Voice UK is a British television music competition to find new singing talent.
 The eleventh series premiered on 3 September 2022 on ITV. will.i.am, Anne-Marie, Sir Tom Jones and Olly Murs returned as coaches, whilst Emma Willis returned as presenter.

 On 29 October 2022, Anthonia Edwards was announced as the winner of the series, marking Tom Jones' third win as a coach and the second coach in any variation of the British version of The Voice to win more than two series, after Pixie Lott on the Kids' version.
-For the first time, the first artist to perform in the Blind Auditions went on to win the entire series which, including the final, was pre-recorded.
+Edwards is also first artist to perform first in the Blind Auditions, and win the entire series.
+The final was pre-recorded.